BBFB(LEGAL) - ETHICS: PROHIBITED PRACTICES

 A public official may not approve an account or draw or authorize the drawing of a warrant or order to pay the compensation of an ineligible individual if the official knows the individual is ineligible.
 Gov't Code 573.083

-A member of a board that has delegated to the Superintendent final authority for personnel selection is not subject to the nepotism provisions to the extent of such delegation.
+A board member who has delegated to a college president final authority for personnel selection remains subject to the nepotism provisions.
 Atty.
 Gen. Op.
-GA-123 (2003)
+GA-415 (2006)

 Former Board Member Employment